 Doing Business studies the time, cost and outcome of insolvency proceedings involving domestic entities as well as the strength of the legal framework applicable to judicial liquidation and reorganization proceedings.
 The data for the resolving insolvency indicators are derived from questionnaire responses by local insolvency practitioners and verified through a study of laws and regulations as well as public information on insolvency systems.
-The ranking of economies on the ease of resolving insolvency is determined by sorting their distance to frontier scores for resolving insolvency.
-These scores are the simple average of the distance to frontier scores for the recovery rate and the strength of insolvency framework index (figure 1).
+The ranking of economies on the ease of resolving insolvency is determined by sorting their scores for resolving insolvency.
+These scores are the simple average of the scores for the recovery rate and the strength of insolvency framework index (figure 1).

 RECOVERY OF DEBT IN INSOLVENCY

 The recovery rate is calculated based on the time, cost and outcome of insolvency proceedings in each economy.
 To make the data on the time, cost and outcome of insolvency proceedings comparable across economies, several assumptions about the business and the case are used.

 - Is a limited liability company.

 - Operates in the economy’s largest business city.
 For 11 economies the data are also collected for the second largest business city.

 - Is 100% domestically owned, with the founder, who is also chairperson of the supervisory board, owning 51% (no other shareholder holds more than 5% of shares).

 - Has downtown real estate, where it runs a hotel, as its major asset.

 - Has 201 employees and 50 suppliers, each of which is owed money for the last delivery.